clojure-emacs/cider/doc/installation.md

 supported by the CIDER middleware.
 Set `cider-jack-in-auto-inject-clojure` appropriately to enable this.

-If a standalone REPL is preferred, you need to invoke `cider-connect` (instead of `cider-jack-in`) and you'll need to manually add the dependencies to your Clojure project (explained in the following section).
+If you prefer a standalone REPL, you will need to invoke `cider-connect` instead of `cider-jack-in` and manually add the dependencies to your Clojure project (explained in the following section).

-### Setting up a standalone REPL
+### Setting Up a Standalone REPL

 #### Using Leiningen